You’ve heard the buzz about sustainability, but it hasn’t been something you’ve focused on yet.

 As a large-scale example, General Mills refitted an old plant to focus on energy efficiency and saved $4 million annually from that single location as a result.
 But you don’t need to be a giant corporation to experience major savings.

 Savings on your monthly expenses aside, a focus on sustainability can also help you make more sales, charge higher prices, and recoup your initial investment.
-In the Nielsen Sustainability Report, 66% of respondents said that they’d actually be willing to pay more for sustainable goods.
+Research by Hewlett Packard shows that 71% of Australians are willing to pay more for environmentally friendly products.

-Reducing your carbon footprint can save you ‘green’
+Reducing your carbon footprint can save you money